preetisawant/cloud-foundry/permissions.md

 * Administrator role to the **Kubernetes Service** resources.
 Instances of the {{site.data.keyword.cfee_full_notm}} are deployed on container cluster infrastructure, which is provided by the Kubernetes service.
 When you create an instance of the {{site.data.keyword.cfee_full_notm}} service, the service automatically creates a Kubernetes cluster.
 Access to the Kubernetes Service is required for creating that cluster infrastructure.
 You can scope access to the Kubernetes Service policy to the specific region where you intend to provision the CFEE instance, or scope the access to all regions.

-* Administrator or editor role to the **IBM Cloud Object Storage service**, which is a required dependency of the CFEE service.
+* Administrator or editor platform role, and manager service access role to the **IBM Cloud Object Storage service**, which is a required dependency of the CFEE service.
 An instance of IBM Cloud Object Storage service is used to store data generated during the creation of your ICFEE application containers (e.g. uploaded application packages, buildpacks, and compiled executables).

 * An instance of the Compose for PostgreSQL service is a required dependency of the CFEE service.
 Compose for PostgreSQL is used to store Cloud Foundry data on your CFEE instance (e.g., auditing application deployment, start and stop events; keeping records of CFEE user membership, organizations, spaces, applications and service connections).
 That instance of the **Compose for PostgreSQL service** is deployed in a space within a public Cloud Foundry organization (unrelated to CFEE organizations) that you select when creating a {{site.data.keyword.cfee_full_notm}} instance.
 This means that when you create a {{site.data.keyword.cfee_full_notm}} instance you need to have manager access to at least an organization in the location where you intend to provision the CFEE instance.
 You also need developer access to at least one space in that organization.